Cryo Cure is celebrated for its ability to dry and cure cannabis in as little as 24 hours. Does the same process work for hemp flower?

 Cryo Cured hemp flower also offers a key differentiation point in a crowded hemp marketplace.
 The passing of the 2018 Farm Bill unleashed a whole new world of opportunity for farmers to grow and sell hemp.
 This consequentially led to a surge of hemp supply in the marketplace, a lot of which is not distinguishable in any unique way.
 Offering Cryo Cured hemp flower brings a unique value proposition to both consumers and business partners looking for something that will fly off the shelf.

 While the differences between the two cannabis sativa variants are significant from a legal perspective, the plants are treated the same as they make their way from the grow facility to the customers.
 Both hemp and “marijuana” face similar issues regarding moisture content, susceptibility to molds and mildews, and long-term stabilization of the fragile trichome structure that make the plant so vibrant and fragrant in the first place.
-Cryo Cure’s patent-pending system has found a way to navigate all these issues, while supporting an unforgettable hemp flower experience.
+Cryo Cure’s patented system has found a way to navigate all these issues, while supporting an unforgettable hemp flower experience.
 Contact Cryo Cure today to learn more about how our machines can elevate your hemp drying and curing process.